goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 Paul Li [-@li1980, p.
 375] notes as early as 40 years ago that Skikun /g/ may be devoiced into [x] before consonants and is always voiceless in word-final position (identified as historical \*g using comparisons with other dialects).
-Chen [-@chen2011, p.
+C. Chen [-@chen2011, p.
 26] notes word-initial devoicing as well, although she analyzes it as instances of word-initial /x/.
 In my own fieldwork, I noticed this pronunciation and more: /g/ tends to be devoiced word-initially, and /x/ tends to be voiced intervocalically.
 As such, there may be no reason to posit /g/ and /x/ as separate phonemes if they are no longer meaningfully distinguished in the language.
 However, this dissertation will not address the issue further.
 The reader should be aware that any difference between /g/ and /x/ in Skikun is **unreliable** and subject to variation.

 The phonemes /n/ and /l/ are not always differentiated in word-final position.
 My language consultant was mostly consistent with expected reflexes, but occasionally either hypercorrected /n/ to /l/ (e.g. *rawil* 'cousin' instead of expected \*\**rawin*) or hypocorrected /l/ to /n/ (e.g. \*\****m**əxan* 'to be sick, to be in pain' instead of expected ***m**əxal*, cf. suffixed form *kəxalun* 'to hurt').
 This is most likely part of a larger trend to merge word-final /l/ into /n/, which is common among younger Atayal speakers of various dialects.